Rittenhouse acquittal reaction highlights nation’s polarized politics: Republicans claim 2nd Amendment victory, progressives call it a miscarriage of justice

 “The jury got it right — finding Rittenhouse not guilty on all charges,” wrote Gabbard, a former congresswoman from Hawaii.
 “The fact that charges were brought before any serious investigation is evidence that the government was motivated by politics, which itself should be considered criminal.”

-Before the trial began, it was widely known how Rittenhouse benefited from fundraising tied to far-right interests that tried to overturn the 2020 presidential election, and how he flashed a hand sign appropriated by white supremacist groups while wearing a “Free as F — k” T-shirt and drinking in a Wisconsin bar following his arrest.
+Before the trial began, it was widely known how Rittenhouse benefited from fundraising tied to far-right interests that tried to overturn the 2020 presidential election, and how he flashed a hand sign appropriated by white supremacist groups while wearing a “Free as F---” T-shirt and drinking in a Wisconsin bar after his arrest.

 Prosecutors said they had evidence Rittenhouse met for lunch after a hearing earlier this year with several high-ranking members of the Proud Boys, a far-right group known for street fights that the Anti-Defamation League characterizes as “misogynistic, Islamophobic, transphobic and anti-immigration,” with some members espousing “white supremacist and anti-Semitic ideologies.”